Skip to main content

 Skyline-Of-Houston-Texas-Resized

-Houston has a scored a major win in the global manufacturing and technology race.
+Houston has scored a major win in the global manufacturing and technology race.
 Apple announced plans to open an advanced manufacturing facility in the Houston region.
 Part of a $500 billion national investment, the new 250,000-square-foot facility will bring AI-driven manufacturing to Houston, reshoring critical operations from overseas.

 The facility, set to open in 2026, will focus on the production of servers that support Apple Intelligence, the tech giant’s AI software system.
 By relocating this key manufacturing process from abroad to the U.S., Apple is making a strong statement about Houston's role in the future of American high-tech manufacturing.